The Daring Gourmet

 Place the peeled onions in a bowl, sprinkle with the salt and toss to distribute the salt.
 Cover with a towel or loosely with plastic wrap and let them sit at room temp overnight.
 Don't let them sit longer than 14 hours or so or the amount of "crunch" will be compromised.
 Rinse well and drain thoroughly.

-• To make the brine: Place all remaining ingredients in a medium saucepan and bring to a boil until the sugar is dissolved.
+To make the brine: Place all remaining ingredients in a medium saucepan and bring to a boil until the sugar is dissolved.

-• If canning the onions via boiling water bath for long-term storage (note: they will lost much of their crunchiness): Pack the jars as described above and wipe the rims.
-Stick a butter knife or other long object down into the jars to ensure there are no air bubbles.
 Place the lids on the jars and screw them on.
 Process them in a boiling water bath canner.
-For pint-sized jars in altitudes up to 1000 ft, process for 10 minutes (see chart in blog post for higher altitudes).
+For pint-sized jars in altitudes up to 1000 ft, process for 10 minutes (see chart below for higher altitudes).

 Remove the jars from the canner and let them sit undisturbed for 24 hours.
 Check to make sure the lids are airtight.
 Then store them in a cool, dark place where they will keep for up to a year.
 Once opened store them in the fridge where they will keep for 3+ months.